simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 Needed to make TP dock ports working since I don't have one and my config doesn't include them.

-Use one of the following methods:
+Use one of the following methods if needed:

 * [USBMap from CorpNewt](https://github.com/corpnewt?tab=repositories)